All Episodes

 We're not stupid.

-You take the information and you try to vet it.
+You take the information and then you try to vet it.

-And Andrew McCabe said without the dossier used in the FISA application at the top of a Pfizer application that says verified, uh, they would never have gotten approval for that warrant.
+And Andrew McCabe said, without the dossier used in the FISA application at the top of a FISA application that says verified, they would never have gotten approval for that warrant.

-Anyway, Greg Jarrett has a great uh piece on his website uh talking about the Musk decision to fire Baker and how important that decision is for cleaning up Twitter.
+Anyway, Greg Jarrett has a great piece on his website talking about the Musk decision to fire Baker and how important that decision is for cleaning up Twitter.

 He further went on to say about the media trying to downplay this.

-Of course they're gonna downplay it because they're complicit and lying to the American public.
+Of course, they're going to downplay it because they're complicit in lying to the American public.

-Uh, and they were acting as uh Twitter at the point at that time was acting as the propaganda arm for the Democratic Party.
+And they were acting as Twitter at that time was acting as the propaganda arm for the Democratic Party.

 But it wasn't just Twitter.